grpc/test-infra/cmd/postgres_replicator/README.md

 ## Configuration

-It is configured with `postgres_replicator/config/transfer.yaml`.
-Here is an example configuration:
+It is configured with a YAML file.
+Here is an example configuration file:

 ```
 # Source database settings